brentp/vcfexpress/README.md

 # Usage

 ```
-Filter the VCF or BCF file and optionally apply a template.
+Filter a VCF/BCF and optionally print by template expression.
 If no template is given the output will be VCF/BCF

 Usage: vcfexpr filter [OPTIONS] <PATH>